hapax/hapax.github.io/assets/teaching.md

 $$

-Another nice feature of our proof is that (combined with root-finding methods) it suggests an algorithm for finding the point $c$.
+Another nice feature of our proof is that (combined with root-finding methods) it can be turned into an algorithm for finding the point $c$.

-This is a beautiful result, which is within the means of ordinary students to discover for themselves with some judicious guidance.
-It illustrates some basic principles of mathematical reasoning --- play, building intuition from examples, induction from the specific to the general, posing and answering questions.
-The proof appears as a sort of *mechanism* which takes any input and guarantees a tangency point as output.
-(The idea that a proof treats an *infinite* number of examples is, I think, a good way to introduce it in these contexts.)

 ## Useful landmarks